Utah Administrative Code

 (e) The Department does not use photo ID cards.
-ID cards are available upon request to homeless, disabled, and elderly clients so that the client is able to use food stamp benefits at a participating restaurant.
+ID cards are available upon request to homeless, disabled, and elderly clients so that the client is able to use SNAP benefits at a participating restaurant.

-(f) The state has opted to provide food stamp benefits through the use of an electronic benefit transfer system (EBT).
+(f) The state has opted to provide SNAP benefits through the use of an electronic benefit transfer system (EBT).

-(g) The Department counts diversion payments in the food stamp allotment calculation.
+(g) The Department counts diversion payments in the SNAP allotment calculation.

-(h) The Department has opted to use Utah's TANF vehicle allowance rules in conjunction with the Food Stamp Program vehicle allowance regulations at 7 CFR 273.8, as authorized by Pub.
-L. No. 106-387 of the Agriculture Appropriations Act 2001, Food Stamp Act of 1977, 7 USC 2014.
+(h) The Department has opted to use Utah's TANF vehicle allowance rules in conjunction with the SNAP vehicle allowance regulations at 7 CFR 273.8, as authorized by Pub.
+L. No. 106-387 of the Agriculture Appropriations Act 2001, Food Stamp Act of 1977, 7 USC 2014, as amended.

 (i) The Department has opted to count all of an ineligible alien's resources and all but a pro rata share of the ineligible alien's income and deductible expenses as provided in 7 CFR 273.11(c)(3)(ii)(A).